egeloen/ivory-http-adapter/doc/installation.md

 // ...
 ```

-The Ivory http adapter library follows the
-[PSR-0 Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
-If you prefer install it
+The Ivory Http Adapter library follows the [PSR-4 Standard](http://www.php-fig.org/psr/psr-4/).
+If you prefer install
-manually, it can be autoload by any convenient autoloader.
+it manually, it can be autoload by any convenient autoloader.